Psmths/windows-forensic-artifacts/file-activity/zone-identifier.md

 # NTFS Zone Identifiers
 Zone Identifiers are an artifact that reside in alternate data streams within an NTFS volume.
-This artifact is used to determine the origins of a file on a disk, and can differentiate between files from the following origins:
+This artifact is used to determine the origins of a file on a disk.

- - Downloaded from the internet (potentially, the source URL as well)
- - Downloaded from an intranet
- - Downloaded from a trusted resource

 ⚠️ In Windows XP, only executable files will be tagged with a Zone Identifier.
 Later operating systems will tag all files.

+### Analysis Value
+ - [x] File - Origin

 ## Operating System Availability
+ - [x] Windows 11
- - Windows 10
+ - [x] Windows 10
- - Windows 8
+ - [x] Windows 8
- - Windows 7
+ - [x] Windows 7
- - Windows Vista
+ - [x] Windows Vista
- - Windows XP
+ - [x] Windows XP

 ## Artifact Location(s)
 This artifact is present in an alternate data stream (ADS) of the file of interest for analysis.